-A member may require the motion under consideration to be read.
+A member may require the motion under consideration to be read out loud.
 The Legislative Services Coordinator would then read the motion.
-Sometimes staff will ask to read a motion if they are unsure what it is or if they feel others may not understand the exact motion being considered.
+Sometimes the Legislative Services Coordinator will ask to read a motion if they are unsure what it is or if they feel others may not understand the exact motion being considered.